plotly/plotly.py/doc/python/discrete-color.md

 This document explains the following discrete-color-related concepts:

 - **color sequences** are lists of colors to be mapped onto discrete data values.
 No interpolation occurs when using color sequences, unlike with [continuous color scales](/python/colorscales/), and each color is used as-is.
 Color sequence defaults depend on the `layout.colorway` attribute of the active [template](/python/templates/), and can be explicitly specified using the `color_discrete_sequence` argument for many [Plotly Express](/python/plotly-express/) functions.
 - **legends** are visible representations of the mapping between colors and data values.
 Legend markers also change shape when used with various kinds of traces, such as symbols or lines for scatter-like traces.
 [Legends are configurable](/python/legend/) under the `layout.legend` attribute.
-Legends are the discrete equivalent of [continous color bars](/python/colorscales/)
+Legends are the discrete equivalent of [continuous color bars](/python/colorscales/)

 ### Discrete Color with Plotly Express